10usb/aeolus-ai/README.md

 # Aeolus AI
 This is an attempt to create an AI for OpenTTD.
-After being annoyed by the other AI's for not being able to maintain profitable by obvious reasons.
+I started this a while back, after getting annoyed by the other AI's for not being able to maintain profitable by obvious reasons.
+Now days it's alot better, but there still not very competitive.
+And do stuff like building a track over the Mount Everest instead of buildng around it.
+Thus needing twice as much travel time.

 ## Goals
+Over the time that has passed and many attempts and tests and playing with the other AI's I've build a list of what the AI should be able to do.
 - Impliment all transportation types
 - Build smooth rail by terraforming the terrain a bit
 - Build rail-networks
-- Optimizing rail when posible, not leaving bridges over nothing due to other obstruction have gone
+- Constantly optimizing rail when posible, not leaving bridges over nothing due to other obstruction have gone.
 - Having multiple personalities
     - Favor's some goods over others
     - Favor some transportation types over others